 8940 192nd Street

-Visit Arts Nursery’s 10+ acre nursery anytime between now and Halloween to enjoy a casual outdoor stroll amongst 60+ scarecrows and the pop-up pumpkin patch.
-With plenty of fall photo opportunities take in the beauty of nature and the creativity of their talented scarecrow-building team!
+Visit Arts Nursery’s 10+ acre nursery anytime between September 23 and October 31 to enjoy a casual outdoor stroll amongst 60+ scarecrows and the pop-up pumpkin patch.
+There will be plenty of fall photo opportunities, lots of locally grown pumpkins, and the creativity of their talented scarecrow-building team on display!
 And if you love the scarecrows so much that you want one to take home, you can purchase your very own Scarecrow Building Kit.
-Kids will love the fun scavenger hunt and on October 2 and 30 the Orphaned Wildlife Rescue Society will be on site (O.W.L.).
-Plus every weekend there will be live music and food trucks.
+Enjoy live music and indulge in delicious food truck treats while you pick the perfect pumpkin.